data-gymnasia/courses/content/intro-statistics/content.md

     figure
       img(src="images/kde-slice.png" width=350)

-      p.caption.md Figure 1.6: A kernel density estimator with 16 samples and $\lambda = 1$.
+      p.caption.md Figure 1.6: A kernel density estimator with 16 observations and $\lambda = 1$.

 So the conditional expectation of $Y$ given $\\{X = x\\}$ is